In-context Learning in Presence of Spurious Correlations: In-context learning based on a single task

 It is worth noting that the learned algorithm is not completely useless for other tasks and works well in absence of spurious features, even on unseen tasks.
 For example, evaluating on binary classification tasks derived from the \texttt{CUB-200}~\citep{cub_dataset} dataset, from where the bird images of \waterbirds{} were taken, we get 99.7\% accuracy at context size 100 (the accuracy is so high because most pairs of classes are easy to distinguish).
 We also test on binary classification tasks derived from classes belonging to \emph{Amphibia} and \emph{Mammalia} supercategories of the \inat{}~\citep{van2018inaturalist} dataset.
 At context length 512, the overall accuracy is 98.5\%.

 These OOD evaluation results indicate that the learned algorithm does something specific to the spurious feature of \waterbirds{}.
 We hypothesize that it learns to ignore this particular spurious feature.
 To test this, we evaluate on \emph{group-balanced} \waterbirds{} sequences, with the task set to predicting background, and get 58.5\% overall accuracy and 41.3\% worst-group accuracy.
+Additionally, we do a forward pass on 1024 ICL sequences and collect final query representations at various layers of the transformer.
+We then do a linear probing (512 examples for probe training and 512 for validation) to measure predictability of the background variable.
+We find that the ``Proposed + P'' approach reduces background information effectively as we sweep from input to the final layer, while the ``Naive'' fails to reduce background probing accuracy (see \cref{fig:background-probing}).

-One potential way of improving generality and possibly also performance, is passing example groups as input, i.e., setting $\tilde{y}_i$ to represent $g_i$.
-We did not observe performance improvements and increase of generality of the learned algorithm when passing groups as input (see the complete results in \cref{tab:wb-results,tab:mod-wb-results} of \cref{app:more-results}).
-Thus, we conclude that when all ICL instances are derived from the task, the learned algorithm is inherently tied to the spurious feature of that task.
+One potential way of improving generality and possibly also performance is passing example groups as input, i.e., setting $\tilde{y}_i$ to represent $g_i$.
+We did not observe performance improvements or an increase in generality of the learned algorithm when passing groups as input (see \cref{tab:wb-results,tab:mod-wb-results} of \cref{app:more-results}).
+Thus, we conclude that when all ICL instances are derived from a single task, the learned algorithm is inherently tied to the spurious feature of that task.